toddllm/HDMY5/README.md

 1. Check the server logs: `sudo journalctl -u colorworld-voxel`
 2. Verify Nginx is running: `sudo systemctl status nginx`
 3. Check for errors in the Nginx logs: `sudo tail -f /var/log/nginx/error.log`

+## Project Background

+This project was initially hosted on GitHub Pages at [https://toddllm.github.io/HDMY5/](https://toddllm.github.io/HDMY5/) but has now moved to its own domain at [https://colorworld.live](https://colorworld.live) for a better user experience and more features.

 ## License